Large eddy simulation of flow in porous media: Analysis of the commutation error of the double-averaged equations: Results

-Distributions of both error terms are presented in Figures \ref{fig:vd_Fgrad} and \ref{fig:vd_Cgrad}.
-The errors (summarised in table \ref{tab:error_table}) are higher in this case, with the maximum relative momentum error being equal to 2.6\%.
-This indicates that the proper evaluation of both terms requires an increased mesh resolution.
+Distributions of both error terms are presented in Figures~\ref{fig:vd_Fgrad} and~\ref{fig:vd_Cgrad}.
+As shown in Appendix~\ref{s:sens_study} an increased resolution was necessary to ensure proper representation of sharp gradients in the filtered fields.
+Despite the increase in resolution, the errors (summarised in Table~\ref{tab:error_table}) are still higher than in the other cases, with the maximum relative momentum error being approximately 1\%.
 Nevertheless, the momentum and continuity errors are small enough to show that all terms were computed correctly in all three cases, thus verifying the derived expressions for commutation errors.